tars/tars/README.md

 Custom tasks
 ------------

-You can add your own task to builder.
+You can add your own task in builder.
 All examples are already exist.
 You can find Examples of watchers and task declaration in gulpfile.js In gylpy/taskFunctions you can find example of task function.